 Alion develops therapeutics to treat Central Nervous System disorders and cancers.

-At this time, Alion is developing a pipeline of small molecule therapeutics for the treatment of Alzheimer's disease and glioma.
+Alion is developing a pipeline of small molecule therapeutics for the treatment of Alzheimer's disease, other CNS diseases and certain cancers.

 Our focus is ion channels and integral membrane proteins that have been shown to be viable therapeutic targets.